 Promotions exist in all sportsbooks.
 Whether it’s a welcome bonus for signing up, a general free bet offer, money back promotion, cash out incentive or loyalty bonus – it’s good to know what each entails.
 For more on the promotions you can expect, check out our handy table with further details.

-Welcome bonuses or sign-up offers will reward new customers for registering with a sportsbook.
-A deposit and qualifying bet are likely to be required too.
+a sportsbook.
+A deposit and qualifying bet are likely to be required.

 Samantha Beckett Head of Bonus and